Dave Bueché — Senior Manager, Corporate Engagement

 Andrea is a former member of the elected Board of Trustees of the San Francisco Community College District, and the former Co-Chair of the San Francisco Counts Census Committee.
 She currently serves as ranking member and Vice-President of the Commission on the Status of Women for the City and County of San Francisco, where she continues to lead nationally renowned policy and program initiatives regarding domestic violence, and gender equity in the workplace.
 Andrea is a proud graduate of Whittier College, and completed the Harvard Kennedy School of Government’s Executive Education Program for Senior Executives in State and Local Governmentas a 2009 David Bohnett Fellow for LGBT Leaders.

 Daniel joined the Out & Equal staff in April 2013.
 He takes pride in building relationships with the many individuals that support our mission.
-Daniel is responsible for the Advocates Club, which recognizes Out & Equal’s lead individual supporters as well as the Out & Equal Champions Circle, our monthly giving program.
-Daniel also maintains our foundation relationships to fund our programs and year-round efforts aimed at creating a world free of discrimination for everyone.
+Before joining the training department, Daniel was responsible for the Advocates Club, which recognizes Out & Equal’s lead individual supporters as well as the Out & Equal Champions Circle, our monthly giving program.
+Daniel also maintained foundation relationships to fund our programs and year-round efforts aimed at creating a world free of discrimination for everyone.
 A native New Yorker, Daniel loves living in his adopted hometown of San Francisco.
 While in New York, Daniel worked as Director of Individual Giving at the Empire State Pride Agenda, New York’s foremost LGBT civil rights and advocacy group.
 Daniel also spent several years as a yoga instructor.
 It was this experience, after leaving his early career in finance operations which lead him to his passion for non-profit work.
 Daniel volunteers his time on Greater San Francisco’s Habitat for Humanity Young Leaders Board and on the Horizon’s Young Professionals for Equality (HYPE) Community EnGAYgement and Grants Committee.
 Daniel and his husband Alex Goro live in San Francisco’s Castro district with their playful and lovable kitten Neena.
 Daniel enjoys gardening, taking long walks through the city and going to the beach whenever the weather is warm enough.